 To give up, by definition, means to cease making an effort, or resigning yourself to failure.
 It means you just stop trying.

 To accept something means that you are no longer resisting it.
 If you haven’t accepted something, you judge it as bad or wrong.
 But to accept means that you are able to move toward it without judging it.
-You move from a reactive state of thinking, physical emotion and tension to an inner state of understanding, knowing and openness to what is.
+You move from a reactive state of thinking, physical emotion, and tension to an inner state of understanding, knowledge, and openness to what is.
 You’re no longer consumed by it – it just is.

 So what’s the difference between acceptance and giving up?